 Selecting the Start DB (Database) tab opens the Start DB page, which displays the available options used when starting a database.
-The settings on this page include start database modes, error reporting email settings, multi-user mode, forced starting a database, resetting asynchronous table replication, starting I/O server, and updating statistics automatically.
+The setting on this page include start database modes, multi-user mode, forced starting a database, resetting asynchronous table replication, starting I/O server, and updating statistics automatically.
 The settings on this page are only applied to the server.